Puerto Escondido Oaxaca State, Mexico Travel Guide

 Make choices that create a positive economic impact.

 Prioritize purchases directly from local artisans and small businesses.
-In markets, bargain respectfully if it is the local custom.
+In markets, bargain respectfully if it is local custom.

 Support initiatives like La Ventanilla.
 These projects empower local communities and foster conservation.

-Be aware of potential exploitation in any tourism destination.
+Watch out for possible exploitation in any tourism destination.
 Avoid activities that involve animal cruelty or human exploitation.

 If you wish to make donations, do so through established local NGOs or reputable community projects.